umbraco/UmbracoDocs/Tutorials/Custom-Error-Pages/index.md

 If you are hosting your site on Umbraco Cloud, the best approach would be using an XPath statement - since content IDs might differ across Cloud environments.
 :::

+## Errors with booting a project

+Sometimes you might experience issues with booting up your Umbraco project.
+This could be a brand new project, or it could be an existing project after an upgrade.

+When there is an error during boot you will presented with a generic error page.

+[IMAGE OF THE ERROR PAGE]

+The file used for rendering this error page can be found here `~/umbraco/views/errors/BootFailed.html`.

+In order to customize this error page it is recommend that you create a **new HTML file** in `~/config/errors/` using the name `BootFailed.html`.

-### Are the error pages not working?
+## Are the error pages not working?

 If you set up everything correctly and the error pages are not showing correctly, make sure that you are not using

-- Custom [ContentFinders](../../Reference/routing/request-pipeline/IContentFinder/) in your solution,
+* Custom [ContentFinders](../../Reference/routing/request-pipeline/IContentFinder/) in your solution,
-- Any packages that allow you to customize redirects, or
+* Any packages that allow you to customize redirects, or
-- Rewrite rules in web.config that might interefere with custom error handling.
+* Rewrite rules in web.config that might interefere with custom error handling.